port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/advanced.md

 The GitLab integration supports additional flags to provide additional configuration, making it easier to configure its behavior to your liking.

-To use the advanced configuration and additional flags, add them as a root key to your [`integration configuration`](./gitlab.md#the-integration-configuration), for example to add the
+To use the advanced configuration and additional flags, add them as a root key to your [integration configuration](./gitlab.md#the-integration-configuration), for example to add the
 `createMissingRelatedEntities` flag:

 ```yaml showLineNumbers